 When you bring a new employee into your business, you probably don’t think about what the hiring process costs.
 You have the expense of job ads or fairs, the cost of your time to look through resumes, fees associated with background checks, and the expenditure of training a new staff member.
 For a savvy business owner, it doesn’t make sense to spend so much on a short-term investment.

 Fortunately, because temporary employees don’t require the same benefits as permanent employees, it’s typically cheaper to hire temps for short-term assignments.
-Plus, if you hire from a staffing agency, it will handle the employee’s background testing, all necessary paperwork, and payroll.
+Plus, if you hire from us, we will handle the employee’s background check, all necessary paperwork, and payroll.
 This will allow you to save both time and money.

 Types of Short-Term Workers